locaal-ai/obs-detect/README.md

+# ⚠️ Stalled ⚠️ This project is not under active development

-# OBS Detect - Object Detection and Masking Filter
+## OBS Detect - Object Detection and Masking Filter

 <div align="center">